 Oven Baked is normally how you will see Southern-style mac and cheese.
 With this great recipe, we can take the same ingredients, and cook them in the slow cooker.
 What makes this process so unique is with the slow cooker you don’t have to watch the food.

-What I mean by this is, you set the crockpot to the temperature setting and then adjust the cook time.
+What I mean by this is, you set the crockpot to the temperature setting and then adjust the cooking time.
 Once the time is up, your food is ready, and the slow cooker switches over to warm.

 If you have an older slow cooker, you will have to set the temperature and come back after the designated time like you would when using the oven.